Saturday, December 28, 2024

 "I'm too young for croquet," I said. ...
 Fibber ...

-I've done the Walkway lots of times, used to walk from the Ngamotu Beach end which is down at the Port end - to the modern bridge end.
+I've done the Walkway lots of times, used to walk from the Ngamotu Beach end (family beach, calm water) which is down at the Port end - to the modern bridge end.
+Couple of hours walking it all one-way, maybe.

 stock photo: Mt Taranaki can be seen through the bridge